uccmawei/FingerprintIdentify/README.md

 **6. Notice**

+    1. Usually, device will be locked temporarily when read incorrect fingerprints continuously 5 times.
+       And it need to takes about 30 seconds to get back to normal.
+       But it's not standardized, MeiZu SDK has no limit to this.

-    1. About 'com.android.support:appcompat-v7:25.3.1' version
+    2. About 'com.android.support:appcompat-v7:25.3.1' version
        The class FingerprintManagerCompatApi23 will check the feature FEATURE_FINGERPRINT from version 25.
        More info：https://code.google.com/p/android/issues/detail?id=231939

-    2. Some manufacturers will transplant standard fingerprint API to the device which version less than Android M, such as OPPO.
+    3. Some manufacturers will transplant standard fingerprint API to the device which version less than Android M, such as OPPO.
+       But the API will be modified sometimes and cause calling crash, such as VIVO.

-    3. We need to check the manufacturers because Meizu's sdk can run on some other device sometimes.
+    4. We need to check the manufacturers because Meizu's sdk is available on some other devices.

+    5. MeiZu's SDK runs abnormally on MeiLan Note3 sometimes, it can't switch to mback mode event called release。

 **7. Version Update**

+**v1.2.0**　`2017.07.10`　Add android M limit.
+Add new callback parameter to notice is that device locked temporarily。

 **v1.1.5**　`2017.06.14`　~~FingerprintIdentify(Activity)~~ --> FingerprintIdentify(Context).